tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-14-content-filtering-recommender-systems.md

 \end{equation}
 </script>

-where $F_D$ is the $tfidf$ feature vector of the document $D$.
+where $F_D$ is the $tfidf$ feature vector of the document $D$ which the user interacted.
 The value of $\beta$ represents the relative importance of a document to the user.
 It can be determined using explicit feedback by asking the user to rate the document when he tries to exit the book.
 It can also be modelled using implicit feedback.
-For example, the recommender system Slider set $\beta = -3$ if the user deleted the document after reading, set to $0.5$ if the user just reads the article.
+For example, the recommender system Slider set $\beta = -3$ if the user deleted the document or rated poorly after reading, set to $0.5$ if the user just reads the article.
 Setting $\beta=1$ can perform well in many cases.

-$\alpha$ is the forgetting factor or how the previous user interests diminish with time.
+$\alpha$ is the forgetting factor.
+It determines how the user's previous interests and interactions with the recommender system diminish with time.
 So by definition $\alpha \in [0,1]$.
-The lower the alpha, the more rapidly the user interests change with his present actions.
-If $\alpha=0$, the recommendations are based completely on the current book the user last interacted with.
+The lower the alpha, the more rapidly the user interests 'forget' about the past and modify his interests dynamically with his present actions.
+If $\alpha=0$, the recommendations are based completely on the current book the user last interacted with (with complete disregard to his past actions).

+## Conclusion
+{: #Conclusion}
+<a href="#contents"><button>Back to Contents</button></a>

-Some factors which can be considered in the recommender systems:
+To develop more competitive recommender systems some factors which can be considered in the modelling can be:

 * **Similarity** between the document feature vector and the user profile vector as constructed from $$\eqref{userprofile}$$.

 * **Novelty** of a document which can be determined by the existence of information in a document which is new to the user

 * **Proximity** of the document, can be applied when there is a graph structure or an ordered relation among the documents.
-In the case of web-page recommendation, the webpages are arranged in a graph and the number of links separating the two websites gives a distance notion.
+In the case of web-page recommendation, the webpages are arranged in a graph and the number of links separating the two websites gives a distance interpretation.

 This completes the holistic coverage of content-based filtering for recommendation systems.
 Please engage in comments if you would like to.
-The next topic in this series is Collaborative filtering, Hybrid Recommendation methods, Multi-Arm Bandits based recommendation which inturn covers Graph and Networked Bandits, etc.
+The next topic in this series is Collaborative filtering, Hybrid Recommendation methods, Multi-Arm Bandits based recommendation which inturn covers Graph and Networked Bandits, Visual deep recommendation, etc.